groupvine/gv-doc/2-members/2-membersList.md

 **class="sub g4s" Not sure how to apply "class=sub g4s"" to this
 next sentence without detaching it from the previous sentence.
 Using a div forces a new paragraph**
-If you are interested in allowing general members to send email, then we suggest using sub-groups. }
+<span class="sub g4s">If you are interested in allowing general members

-**</div class>**
+to send email, then we suggest using sub-groups.</span>

 Click **here JHJHJHlink-needed** for details on sending to a list from your online account or from your personal email account.